Black pastors rally outside trial over Arbery’s killing

 Cellphone video of Arbery’s death on Feb.
 23, 2020, leaked online about two months later, deepening a national outcry over racial injustice.
 The defense contends Arbery was killed in self-defense.

-The man who shot Arbery, Travis McMichael, testified on Thursday that Arbery did not speak, show a weapon or threaten him in any way before he raised his shotgun and pointed it at him.
+The man who shot the 25-year-old Arbery, Travis McMichael, testified on Thursday that Arbery did not speak, show a weapon or threaten him in any way before he raised his shotgun and pointed it at him.